drewww/substrate/notes/to-do.md

    - there's a rendering issue with them and redrawing -- gotta be careful with dirtying everything around them properly.
  - Look into blend modes and decide whether/how we want to do that.
  - test layering multiple canvases
- - border effects? ex. a wall lit from one side but not the other
+ - DONE border effects? ex. a wall lit from one side but not the other -- this is just bg percentage
    - the inverse of this could be middle-out background fill for like a smoke bomb effect
  - modularize the display code??
  - break up matrix-display.ts into multiple files